frontendpatterns/frontendpatterns.dev/src/content/patterns/icon-system.md

 ---
 # Icon System

-Manage icons as a cohesive system using SVG sprites, icon fonts, or component libraries.

 ## Problem

 Without this pattern, the premise that managing icons as a cohesive system using SVG sprites, icon fonts, or component libraries falls apart, and small changes trigger cascading regressions.